chhartmann/RoboProg/README.md

 # How to debug with qemu
+Start debugging in VS Code (e.g. with F5) starts building for QEMU, runs QEMU and attaches debugger.

+# VS Code tasks
+Hit ctrl*p and type "task "
-* Build full image for qemu: ctrl*P task build and run qemu image
+* build and run qemu image
-* Now you can watch the log messages and start debugging
+* backtrace decoder"

 # TODO
 * fix anything which is not working any longer after switching to plain esp idf